 To help you avoid any family drama or bad blood, we put together a list of wedding etiquette tips to consult just in case you accidentally leave someone off the guest list.
 On

 The guest list is often at the root of many wedding day woes.
 "Whether it's an invite that never arrives or someone is accidentally left off the list, it's best to always be prepared with extra invitations that you can send out on a moment's notice," says wedding planner Amy Shey Jacobs, President of Chandelier Events.
-You'll be glad you did when you don't have to hassle with reorders and additional shipping costs, not to mention timing concerns too.
+You'll be glad you did when you don't have to deal with reorders and additional shipping costs, not to mention timing concerns too.

-> If you discover your mistake close to the wedding date, Jacobs recommends picking up the phone and making a call, as opposed to simply sending a text or email.
-"A text is so impersonal and your guest will know that they're an afterthought," she warns.
-It could also come across as cowardly, adds national etiquette expert Diane Gottsman, owner of The Protocol School of Texas.
+If you discover your mistake close to the wedding date, Jacobs recommends picking up the phone and making a call, as opposed to simply sending a text or email.
+"A text is so impersonal and your guest will know that they are an afterthought," she warns.
+It could also come across as cowardly, adds Diane Gottsman, national etiquette expert and owner of The Protocol School of Texas.
 Instead, Gottsman advises expressing your embarrassment and saying something like, "I just realized that you were inadvertently left off our wedding guest list.
 I was stunned and wanted to call you immediately and ask you to please forgive me for my unintentional blunder.
 I started to get suspicious that something was awry when I didn't see your RSVP.
 I made a quick review of the guest list and realized my slip-up.
 Please accept my sincere apology.
 I certainly hope you are free to attend."
 Chances are, your friend or family member will greatly appreciate the call regardless of whether or not they can come.